cunnie/gobonniego/README.md

 (Megabytes/second, i.e. 1,000,000 bytes per second) to conform with the industry norm.

+GoBonnieGo uses 64 kiB blocks for its read and write tests.
+For its IOPS test, it uses a 512-byte blocks: it seeks to a random location in the test file and either reads or writes 512 bytes.

 ## Bugs

+GoBonnieGo may have difficulty running on 32-bit systems; `int` and `int64` were used interchangeably in the code.

 If GoBonnieGo crashes you may need to find and delete the GoBonnieGo files manually.
 Below is a sample `find` command to locate the GoBonnieGo